ianovir/HIMUServer/README.md

 Hyper IMU & HIMU-Server Help
-version 1.2
+version 2.0

-# Network & Connection configurations #
+# Network and Connection configurations #

 In this paragraph it is described one of the several solutions to set up a Network between your Android device and the Server (PC).